These Rules and Regulations are based on the statutes of the Stichting FEJS international based in The Netherlands.

 The Association consists of the following bodies:

-1. The Executive Board, hereinafter referred to as the EB
+- The Executive Board hereinafter referred to as the EB

-2. The Secretariat, hereinafter referred to as the SEC
+- The Secretariat hereinafter referred to as the SEC

-3. The Supervisory Board, hereinafter referred to as the SUB
+- The Supervisory Board hereinafter referred to as the SUB

 3.1 Stichting FEJS International official participants

-4. Individual participants: An individual participant is a member who fulfills the requirements as stated in the Rules and Regulations of the Association
+- Individual participants: An individual participant is a member who fulfils the requirements as stated in the Rules and Regulations of the Association

-5. Honorary participants: A participant can be promoted to a Honorary member by the GA meeting
+- Honorary participants: A participant can be promoted to an Honorary member by the GA meeting

 3.2.
 The General Assembly